 FAQs for Families with Kids 8 and Under

 On our Family Trips for Younger Kids (4-12), we also welcome kids 13+.
 Our Family Trips are designed with all ages in mind and offer kid-appropriate routes and activities as well as longer options for adults and teens while kids are in the company of our Kids Activity Expert.
-If there is an activity with an age restriction to patriciate (rafting, kayaking, rock climbing and horseback riding for example), the leaders will coordinate happenings for the littles and free up the parents to join the age-restricted activity.
+If there is an activity with an age restriction to participate (rafting, kayaking, rock climbing and horseback riding for example), the leaders will coordinate happenings for the littles and free up the parents to join the age-restricted activity.
 You can find specific kids' bike and activity age restrictions here.
 Please note that we do have a minimum age requirement of 4 years old for all trips.

 Yes, just ask your Trip Consultant to give you the breakdown for the trip and date you're considering.
 Please keep in mind this information may change before your trip departs.